About 0% Intro APR Credit Cards

 What is a 0% Intro APR credit card?

-With this kind of credit card, you’ll mostly likely have an introductory rate lasting from 6 to 21 months, depending on your credit profile and the card issuer.
+With this kind of credit card, you’ll mostly likely have an introductory rate lasting from 6 to 21 months, depending on your credit profile and the issuer.
 Based on the card offer you select this 0% introductory APR benefit may be applied to new purchases, balances transfers, or even both.
 These cards are beneficial for buying expensive items at the lowest possible interest rate or for transferring a balance from a card with a higher interest rate.

 What kind of card can I get?